-When you decide to migrate to the cloud, it may seem reasonable to vacate your on-premise data centres and just rehost all IT inventory in the cloud.
+When you decide on cloud migration, it may seem reasonable to vacate your on-premise data centres and just rehost all IT inventory in the cloud.
 You can see a vast selection of c ompute, storage, network, security management building blocks in all public clouds, so you start planning to "re-host" everything.
 This approach, however, doesn't always work that well:

 - After applications are relocated to different environments, they start demonstrating issues you haven't observed before.
-Changed IP address ranges, virtual machine sizing, disk controllers, network shared file system incompatibilities make "Lift and Shift" turns silently into "move-and-improve," with the "improve" part becoming significantly time-consuming. - You rarely save on the amount of resourced consumed only by moving to the cloud.
+Changed IP address ranges, virtual machine sizing, disk controllers, network shared file system incompatibilities make "Lift and Shift" turns silently into "move-and-improve," with the "improve" part becoming significantly time-consuming. - You rarely save on just consuming the same amount of resources by only moving it to the cloud.
 Savings come from elasticity, which is the ability of the cloud environment to allocate and dispose of resources dynamically depending on the current workload.
 Most "on-premise" applications do not handle elasticity. - By simply rehosting, you gain very little agility from migration because you aren't changing IT operations.
 The way you maintain servers, deploy applications, monitor them, and respond to incidents doesn't improve.